Jkutkut/osmia-vscode/README.md

 ## How to use

+Create a osmia file by creating a file with the extension `.osmia` or by selecting the osmia language from the command pallete.

+An button with the osmia icon will appear in the editor to run the current file.
-Invoke the command by opening the command pallete and typing:
+You can also invoke the command with right click or by running the following command from the command palette:

 ```
 >osmia: run
 ```

-In order to run the extension command, a osmia file is needed.
 Optionally, a context file (json) can be added to inject variables.
-- If no osmia file is open and visible on the editor, you will be prompted to select one.
-- If no context file is provided, you will be prompted to select one or run without context.
+You will be prompted to select the file if none is detected.

 ## Features